AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 Several use cases::

  # transferring a file from your HOME on kosh to your home worstaion
- scp -r AALTO_LOGIN@kosh.aalto.fi:file_to_copy .
+ sftp AALTO_LOGIN@kosh.aalto.fi:file_to_copy

  # transferring files from Triton to your Aalto workstation
- scp -r triton.aalto.fi:/scratch/work/LOGIN_NAME/some/files path/to/copy/to
+ sftp triton.aalto.fi:/scratch/work/LOGIN_NAME/some/files/* path/to/copy/to

 (*) Another use case, copying to Triton, or making a directory backup with ``rsync``::